-ANTIPOLO — There’s no finger-pointing whatsoever within Converge after the young crew found itself losing due to another endgame slip-up Wednesday.
+ANTIPOLO – There’s no finger-pointing within Converge after the young crew lost due to another endgame slip-up Wednesday.

-FiberXers coach Delta Pineda refuses to pin the blame on anyone, particularly on Alec Stockton for committing a foul on Don Trollano in the dying seconds, which ultimately enabled San Miguel to escape with the 103-99 decision.
+FiberXers coach Delta Pineda refuses to pin the blame on anyone, not even Alec Stockton for committing a foul on Don Trollano in the dying seconds, which ultimately enabled San Miguel to escape with the 103-99 decision.

-That call with 27.2 seconds left, which allowed the Beermen to take the 101-99 lead after Trollano went perfect from the line, brought memories of their stinging collapse versus Ginebra during the last Philippine Cup quarterfinals.
+That call came with 27.2 seconds left, allowing the Beermen to take the 101-99 lead after Trollano went perfect from the line.
+And it brought memories of their stinging collapse versus Ginebra during the last Philippine Cup quarterfinals.

-It could be recalled that Stockton attempted to contest Jeremiah Gray’s shot from the right corner, but went too hard and got whistled instead.
+In that game, Stockton attempted to contest Jeremiah Gray’s shot from the right corner, but went too hard and got whistled instead.

-Gray would sink all three of his free throws to force overtime.
-Converge eventually lost, 99-98, and bowed out–that, after securing a twice-to-beat incentive in the playoffs’ first round as the no. 4 seed in the eliminations.
+Gray would then sink all three of his free throws to force overtime.
+Converge eventually lost, 99-98, and bowed out — that, after securing a twice-to-beat incentive in the playoffs’ first round as the no. 4 seed in the eliminations.

-Nearly three months after that heartbreaker, the FiberXers would find themselves in an eerily similar situation, ending up in the same result.
+Nearly three months after that heartbreaker, the FiberXers found themselves in an eerily similar situation, ending up with the same result.

-They have now lost their third straight in the Season 50 Commissioner’s Cup after a triumphant debut, wherein they came from behind to beat Macau.
+They have now lost three straight in the Season 50 Commissioner’s Cup after a triumphant debut, wherein they came from behind to beat Macau.

-Crucial, no doubt, was that foul on Trollano as it changed the game’s complexion, but Pineda, again, isn’t putting Stockton at fault.
+That foul on Trollano was crucial as it changed the game’s complexion.
+But Pineda, again, isn’t putting Stockton at fault.

-Save for that boo-boo, Stockton finished with 17 points, three rebounds, eight assists, two steals, and a block, all of which he made without a turnover.
+Save for that mistake, Stockton finished with 17 points, three rebounds, eight assists, two steals, and a block, all without a turnover.

 “‘Yung maturity ng bata, ‘yun ‘yung hinihintay namin.
 Every conference naman, nakikita ko ‘yung pagiging mature ni Alec.
 Even in the crucial part, nandoon pa rin.
 ‘Yun lang ‘yung foul lang talaga, pero breaks of the game.”

-As for the loss itself, Pineda did admit that it’s quite alarming given that their skid has prolonged, but is choosing to look at the silver lining instead.
+As for the loss itself, Pineda admitted their prolonged skid is alarming, but chose to look at the silver lining instead.

 “For us, this is maybe the best game for the team, at least ‘yung chemistry nandoon na especially on our assists.
 We had 25 assists,” he said.